DamianMehers/swiftsharp.io/_posts/2020-11-10-generic-function.md

 date:   2020-11-19 09:55:00 +0100
 ---

-Pass a type of a generic parameter using `T.Type`
+Pass the type of a generic parameter using `T.Type`

 ```swift